Building a Small Form Factor PC - November 2019

 Published November 6, 2019

-If you'd like to build a Small Form Factor (SFF) PC and need help picking the perfect parts and getting the built up into your dream PC, you've come to the right place!
-Our comprehensive component buyer's guides and hands-on assembly guides will get you up and running in the world of SFF computers, whether it's a budget-friendly kitchen PC, a compact yet powerful small office desktop, or an ultra-high-end gaming system.
-We publish these guides because we think SFF systems, which we define as having a total volume of under 25 liters, represent the future of desktop computing here today, and once you've built your own SFF PC, we know you'll agree!
-If you're ready to take the plunge, keep reading and you'll find all the information you need.
+If you're ready to build your own dream Small Form Factor (SFF) PC and need a bit of help selecting the perfect parts, you've come to the right place!
+Our comprehensive component buyer's guides and hands-on assembly guides will get you up and running in the world of SFF computers.
+Whether it's a budget-friendly kitchen PC, a compact yet powerful small office desktop, or an ultra-high-end gaming system, we've got you covered.
+We think SFF systems, which we define as having a total volume of under 25 liters, represent the future of desktop computing, and once you've built your own SFF PC, we know you'll agree!
+So, if you're ready to take the plunge, keep reading and you'll find all the information you need.

 As you consider building your own SFF system, keep in mind that every compact case is unique, so no single build guide can tell you exactly how certain components will fit together in that case.
 SFF cases often arrange components in a way that makes it difficult to install otherwise standard PC parts.
 That's why in addition to our many SFF Buyer's Guides, we've worked hard to put together a comprehensive set of step-by-step assembly guides covering a wide range of case layouts.
 We believe these are the most comprehensive step-by-step PC building guides you'll find anywhere!